magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_not-sure.md

 mice for food.

 These five things are called powers.
-Have these five powers arisen from or not? , , sati, samādhi, paññā – have these arisen from right view?
+Have these five powers arisen from *sammā-diṭṭhi,* or not? *Saddhā*, *viriya*, sati, samādhi, paññā – have these arisen from right view?
 What is right view?
 What is our standard for gauging right view?
 We must clearly understand this.

 Right view is the understanding that all these things are uncertain.
 Therefore, the Buddha and all the Noble Ones don’t hold fast to them.